-Accordingly, one object of the present invention is to disorder that permits treatment of a subject in any area of the body while being non-invasive and having high selectivity for targeted cells relative to healthy cells.
+Accordingly, one object of the present invention is to provide a method for the treatment of a cell proliferation disorder that permits treatment of a subject in any area of the body while being non-invasive and having high selectivity for targeted cells relative to healthy cells.

-A further object of the present invention is to provide a can use any suitable energy source as the initiation energy source to activate the activatable pharmaceutical agent and thereby cause a predetermined cellular change to treat cells suffering from a cell proliferation disorder.
+A further object of the present invention is to provide a method for treatment of a cell proliferation disorder which can use any suitable energy source as the initiation energy source to activate the activatable pharmaceutical agent and thereby cause a predetermined cellular change to treat cells suffering from a cell proliferation disorder.